richardjmarini/Impetus/README.md

 >>> loads(decompress(b64decode("eJxLZmRgYABhJiB2BuJiDiBRA0YiwRogGT8NIMEAZpaAiEwIH0QU8wMJPf2M1Jyc/PL8opwUvYLKEmagWEF+uTpIHmQqAxMACdINGA==")))
 <code object pow at 0x7f683b86c230, file "./helloworld.py", line 39>
 ```
-*Note:  Currently, the "transport" of the context information between Client, Queue and Node happens via an in memory data store within the Queue.
+*Note:  Currently, the "transport" of the context information between client, Queue and Node happens via an in memory data store within the Queue.
 The original version had a concept of "transports" which allowed the transport of context information to occur either via the in memory data store, filesystem or an s3bucket.
 The original version also allowed the option of using Memcache as the in memory data store.
 I have not yet currently implemented these concepts in this newer version.
 Mainly, because I never used them and didn't see a need for them.
 The original version can be found here: https://github.com/richardjmarini/Impetus1.git*

 Example Node output: